amalay/dotnetcore/SolidPrinciple/README.md

 ![image](https://user-images.githubusercontent.com/84455469/137136281-c9998e16-aaae-493f-bc96-8e94cd2afecb.png)

-Example 1, Calculator class is used to calculate the area of rectangle and it is perfect.
+In example 1, Calculator class is used to calculate the area of rectangle and it is perfect.
-But lets say tomorrow if we want extend Calculator class by adding one more method to calcuate area of circle then what will happen?
-Definetely Example 2 is one of the solution and it will work well.
-But we can see that for every new method we haveto modify Calculator class with multiple if-else statements.
+But lets say tomorrow if we want extend the Calculator class by adding one more method to calcuate area of circle then what will happen?
+Definetely example 2 is one of the solution and it will work well.
+But we can see that for every new method we have to modify the Calculator class with multiple if-else statements.
 That means it is not following Open Closed Principle (OSP).
-Now see the example 3, we can add n-number of functionality without modifing the Calculator class.
+Now see the example 3, we can add n-number of functionalities without modifing the Calculator class.
 We only need to do is, declare one class for each new functionality.
-Hence it is open for extension but closed for modification
+Hence it is open for extension but closed for modification and thats what the Open Closed Principle (OSP) is.

 ### L: Liskov Substitution Principle (LSP)
 The Liskov Substitution Principle (LSP) is just an extension of the Open Closed Principle and ensure that a new class can be derived from a base class without changing their behavior.
 In another words, a derived class must be substitutable for its base class.